Geoffroy's rousette

 Geoffroy's rousette (Rousettus amplexicaudatus) is a species of megabat or Old World fruit bats.
 It is one of ten species in the genus Rousettus.

 Distribution

-Geoffroy's rousette occurs throughout Southeast Asia and in the Malesia region of Oceania, in Myanmar, Thailand, Cambodia, Laos, Vietnam, Singapore, Indonesia, the island of Borneo, East Timor, the Philippines, the Solomon Islands, Bismarck Archipelago, and Papua New Guinea.
+Geoffroy's rousette occurs throughout Southeast Asia and in the Malesia region of Oceania, in Myanmar, Thailand, Cambodia, Laos, Vietnam, Singapore, Indonesia, the island of Borneo, Timor-Leste, the Philippines, the Solomon Islands, Bismarck Archipelago, and Papua New Guinea.

 Description

 Like other fruit bats, R. amplexicaudatus has sensitive hearing and sense of smell and good eyesight which helps it to manoeuvre well during flight, specifically at night.
 What makes it different from other fruit bats is its echolocating ability.
 It can be distinguished by its grey-brown to brown upperpart which is darker on top of the head and paler underpart which is usually grey-brown.
 It has long pale hairs on the chin and neck despite having short and sparse fur.
 It sometimes has pale yellow tufts of hair on the side of its neck which occur in adult for this species, especially males.
 Most males are substantially larger than females.
 The most distinguishable figure of this bat besides producing a distinctive, audible clicking call is its wings.
 It is attached to the sides of the back and separated by a broad band of fur.
 The lower incisors are bifid, the canines have a longitudinal groove on the outer surface which is slightly medial to center, and the first premolars are smaller than second premolars, especially on the upper jaw.

 The Sabah Museum specimens had forearm length measurements between 82 and 876 mm for the females and an adult male from Sarawak had forearms 81 mm long.
 The external measurements are within the range of 78 to 87 mm recorded in previous studies.